-42. District Armed Reserves and State Armed Police Battalions
+29. District Armed Reserves and State Armed Police Battalions

-To assist the civil police promptly and efficiently in dealing with group protests and violent disturbances involving breaches of peace or law and order, and in disaster management functions, as well as to discharge such duties as require the presence of armed police, the Administrator shall create Armed Police units with appropriate manpower strengths in the form of an Armed Police Reserve for each Police District, and appropriate number of Armed Police Battalions for the state, including provision of women units
+To assist the civil police promptly and efficiently in dealing with group protests and violent disturbances involving breaches of peace or law and order, and in disaster management functions, as well as to discharge such duties as require the presence of armed police, the State Government shall create Armed Police units with appropriate manpower strengths in the form of an Armed Police

+Reserve for each Police District, and appropriate number of Armed Police Battalions for the state, including provision of women units

-43. Role and functions
+30. Role and functions

-The Armed Police Battalions will be a state-level reserve, to be deployed under specific orders of the Commissioner of Police, to aid and assist the civil police in dealing with virulent and widespread problems of public disorder or other forms of violence, needing deployment of armed police beyond the resources of the district police.
+The Armed Police Battalions will be a state-level reserve, to be deployed under specific orders of the Director General of Police, to aid and assist the civil police in dealing with virulent and widespread problems of public disorder or other forms of violence, needing deployment of armed police beyond the resources of the district police.

-44. The Armed Reserve, which will function under the control, direction and supervision of the Deputy Commissioner of Police shall be the armed wing of the District Police to deal with an emergent law and order problem or any violent situation in the District, and for providing security guards or escort of violent prisoners, or such other duties as may be prescribed.
+31. The District Armed Reserve, which will function under the control, direction and supervision of the District Superintendent of Police shall be the armed wing of the District Police to deal with an emergent law and order problem or any violent situation in the District, and for providing security guards or escort of violent prisoners, or such other duties as may be prescribed.

-45. Organisational structure of District Armed Reserves
+32. Organisational structure of District Armed Reserves

-- (1) The Armed Police Reserve shall be headed by an officer of the rank of either a Deputy Commissioner of Police (Armed Reserve) or an Assistant Commissioner of Police (Armed Reserve), depending on the manpower strength of the Armed Reserve set-up of the District. - (2) The Armed Reserve will be sub-divided into appropriate numbers of Platoons, each headed by a Reserve Inspector.
-The Platoons will be further subdivided into Sections, each of which will be headed by an Reserve Sub-Inspector.
-Each Section shall have two Head Constables who could lead the half-Sections when so deployed. - (4) The deployment of the Armed Reserve for performing law and order duty with arms shall ordinarily not be in less than Section strength.
-Only when large-scale deployments have to be made, covering a wide area, and when firearms are not needed, the Armed Reserve set-up could be utilised in the strength of half-Sections. - (5) Each Armed Reserve set-up shall have an appropriate number of Reserve Inspectors to deal with general administration of the Reserve, maintenance of equipment and stores, and training. - (6) It shall be the duty of the Deputy Commissioner of Police or the Assistant Commissioner of Police as the case may be, to ensure that the personnel of the Reserve are deployed in a manner that ensures their regular training and constant preparedness for their tasks, as also a fair rotation between duty and rest for them.
+- (1) The District Armed Police Reserve shall be headed by an officer of the rank of either a Deputy Superintendent of Police (Armed Reserve) or an Additional Superintendent of Police (Armed Reserve), depending on the manpower strength of the Armed Reserve set-up of the District. - (2) The District Armed Reserve will be sub-divided into appropriate numbers of Platoons, each headed by a Reserve Sub-Inspector.
+The Platoons will be further subdivided into Sections, each of which will be headed by an Assistant Reserve Sub Inspector.
+Each Section shall have two Head Constables who could lead the half-Sections when so deployed. - (3) The deployment of the District Armed Reserve for performing law and order duty with arms shall ordinarily not be in less than Section strength.
+Only when large-scale deployments have to be made, covering a wide area, and when firearms are not needed, the Armed Reserve set-up could be utilised in the strength of half-Sections. - (4) Each Armed Reserve set-up shall have an appropriate number of Reserve Inspectors to deal with general administration of the Reserve, maintenance of equipment and stores, and training. - (5) It shall be the duty of the District Superintendent of Police to ensure that the personnel of the Reserve are deployed in a manner that ensures their regular training and constant preparedness for their tasks, as also a fair rotation between duty and rest for them.